shiyis/nlpwshiyi/modules/4b-generative-adversarial-networks.md

 net_D = net_D.to(device)

 ```

-**Training loop as described in the course, keeping the losses for the discriminator and the generator.**
+Training loop as described here, keeping the losses for the discriminator and the generator.

 ```python
 batch_size = 50